Slip and Fall at a Rental Property: Who’s Liable?

 • Failing to report a known hazard to the landlord in a reasonable time

 California follows a comparative negligence system.
 This means fault can be divided between the parties involved.
 Even if a tenant is partially responsible, they may still recover compensation, although the amount may be reduced based on their percentage of fault.
+California’s pure comparative negligence rules determine how your percentage of fault affects your payout.

 Proving a Slip and Fall Case at a Rental Property